oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  * if holder binding is used, the `HOLDER-SELECTED-DISCLOSURES` was signed by the private key belonging to `HOLDER-PUBLIC-KEY`.

-The detailed algorithm is described below.
+The detailed algorithm is described in (#verifier-verification).

 # Data Formats